New image of the black hole at the center of the Milky Way raises an important question

 Black holes have many similarities

 “By measuring the polarized light from hot, glowing gas near black holes, we can directly infer the structure and strength of the magnetic fields that permeate the flow of gas and matter that the black hole collects and ejects,” emphasizes Angelo Ricarte, another co-leader of the project.
-“We can use polarized light to learn a lot more about astrophysics, the properties of the gas and the processes that occur when a black hole grows.”
+“We can use polarized light to learn a lot more regarding astrophysics, the properties of the gas and the processes that occur when a black hole grows.”

 The two black holes M87* (left) and Sgr A* (right) in polarized light.
-Both have similar magnetic field structures - suggesting that the magnetic fields could be universal features for supermassive black holes.The two black holes M87* (left) and Sgr A* (right) in polarized light.
-Both have similar magnetic field structures – suggesting that the magnetic fields could be universal features for supermassive black holes. © EHT Collaboration
+Both have similar magnetic field structures - suggesting that the magnetic fields might be universal features for supermassive black holes.The two black holes M87* (left) and Sgr A* (right) in polarized light.
+Both have similar magnetic field structures – suggesting that the magnetic fields might be universal features for supermassive black holes. © EHT Collaboration

 Black holes have many similarities